thehcker/ikokazi/README.md

 # ikokazi
-This is a web platform that connects clients to freelancers by posting and bidding for jobs.
+This is a web platform.